Dharma used a simple recipe to get these great colors with our natural dyes so you can have a reference for the colors they will give.

-- To mordant the fabric (or yarn) simmer together with 2 teaspoons Alum and 1 teaspoon Cream of Tartar per yard of fabric for 1 hour.
+- To mordant the fabric (or fiber or yarn) simmer together with 1.75 tsp Alum and 1 tsp Cream of Tartar per pound of fabric for 1 hour.
 Allow the fabric to cool in the solution.
 Squeeze out excess water from material.
 Rinse and discard solution. (all the alum will be absorbed by the fabric)You can allow the fabric to dry if you want to stockpile some pre-mordanted material, but you want to use it in about a month as over time the alum can degrade the fabric.

 - Measure and simmer your dyestuff for an hour using enough water so your fabric can move freely, allow to cool.You may need to chop up larger roots, such as when you use madder.
 Roots also like to be soaked overnight for some of the darkest shades.This is best done before you mordant or at the same time.

 - Strain out any roots, shavings, etc.